dahshury/WinSTT/README.md

 - You can use this app using a CPU, it will run Faster-whisper small.en by default.
 However, if you have a CUDA GPU, this will increase the speed and the accuracy and is highly recommended.
 - The application does not transcribe audio that is less than 0.5 second long.
 - Currently, supporting only a single hotkey, not a combination of keys.
+- Currently, the progress bar is not really measuring the progress of the application.
+It's there to indicate that the app is loading.

 ## Acknowledgments